farookhridoy/docker-assignment-2/README.md

     <li>Fontawesome 6</li>
 </ul>

 Or you can see all package that i've used in this repo from plugins in public > assets folder and composer.json file.
 But the plugins and packages are not all used, so you can see the actual one from layouts > app.blade.php and script.blade.php.

 <h2>How to Install</h2>
 <ul>
     <li>Make sure you are connected to internet.</li>
     <li>Open your terminal / cmd / powershell and run this commands:
         <ul>
-            <li>composer install / composer update</li>
-            <li>cp .env.example .env</li>
+        <li>docker-compose up -d --build</li>
+        <li>If need to access docker-compose terminal </li>
+        <li>docker-compose exec laravel_app composer install</li>
+        <li>docker-compose exec laravel_app php artisan key:generate</li>
-            <li>php artisan migrate</li>
+        <li>docker-compose exec laravel_app php artisan migrate</li>
-            <li>php artisan db:seed</li>
+        <li>docker-compose exec laravel_app php artisan storage:link</li>
+        <li>docker-compose exec laravel_app php artisan passport:install</li>
         </ul>
     </li>
     <li>Setup SMTP Mail Credential (optional)